guildai/guild.ai/pages/docs/intro.md

 We can omit a reference to the run in this case---Guild assumes you want to show files for the latest run.

-Guild show these file (IDs and timestamps will differ):
+Guild show these files (file names will differ):

 ``` output
 ~/.guild/runs/7d230c98d20811e88f52d017c2ab916f: